Last Updated on February 3, 2026

 It’s important not to ‘tattle’ on a child if an issue has occurred and it has been successfully dealt with, but it’s also important to be honest.

 Likewise, hearing anything negative about your child is extremely difficult.
 Although we, as parents, see them at their worst, we love them anyway.
 And we always expect (or at least hope) that others feel the same.
-We want individuals interacting with our children, whether teachers, coaches, or youth leaders, to always look for the best in our child!
-It’s important to keep this in mind as we interact with other people’s children.

 How to use the Sandwich Method:

-This is a powerful tool for people of all ages because we are validating the child (or co-worker or mother-in-law) and seeing him/her in a positive light overall while still tackling whatever difficulties have arisen.
+This is a powerful tool for people of all ages because we are validating the child (or employees or mother-in-law) and seeing him/her in a positive light overall while still tackling whatever difficulties have arisen.

 We all know that our children aren’t perfect (and neither are we), but we still want to know that the people caring for them in our absence always look for the best in them!
-The ‘Sandwich Method’ reinforces this while still communicating honestly with parents.

-Try it out the next time you are watching over someone else’s children…or even the next time you have conflict with an adult!
 If I was on the receiving end of such a dialogue, I would be absolutely thrilled that someone cared to notice the precious and admirable qualities in my child (or even in me)!

 Great post Jenae.
 I have personally had this method used on me, and I must say it is much easier to accept criticism from someone who expresses how much they love me!